 Scope and content

-The fonds consists of records from the Executive Office including reports, budgets, committee meeting documents, business plans, news releases, newspaper articles, correspondence with government departments, and organizational charts from Alberta College previous to being taken over by Grant MacEwan College.
-Photographs include events, campus structures, and the construction of the last building.
-Presidents during this time period were Dr. Reginald Pridham, Brenda Cooke, and Michael Faulkner.
-Also included are records and a timeline relating to the Conservatory of Music, transfer documents, and a history of Alberta College and its centenary (1903-2003).
+The fonds consists of the administrative records of Alberta College before being taken over by Grant MacEwan College, and records from the Conservatory of Music post take-over.
+Records include reports, budgets, committee meeting documents, business plans, news releases, newspaper articles, correspondence with government departments, and organizational charts.
+Also included are photographs of events, campus structures, and the construction of the last building.
+Presidents during this time were Dr. Reginald Pridham, Brenda Cooke, and Michael Faulkner.

 Immediate source of acquisition